-- 1. Below floor system All metal components are external, located under floor and in frame, inside of enclosed underbelly cover. - 2.
-Above floor system All components are inside and above floor, to be found under dinette or sofa slide out.
+- 1. Above floor system, all components are inside and above floor, to be found under dinette or sofa slide out. - 2.
+Schwintec wall slide.

 Before operating the power slide-out system in your coach, read and become familiar with these instructions, along with components and operation methods.
-Most of these components are enclosed and can't be seen.
+Many of these components are enclosed and can't be seen.